All Episodes

 For sure.

-the most part you gotta go to a place that it charges you because there's a massive overhead for the cost of the birds and the cost of everything.
+You got to go to a place that, for the most part, you got to go to a place that it charges you because there's a massive overhead for the cost of the birds and the cost of everything.

-So if, you know, musician, if you had to pair a musician with these two kinds of up-on-bird hunting, you'd say Bruce Springsteen, who's the representative of America's Working Man.
+So if, you know, musician, if you had to pair a musician with these two kinds of up on bird hunting, you'd say Bruce Springsteen, who's the representative of America's working man.

 Oh, yeah, totally.

-He would be a grouch.
+He would be a grouse hunting.

-Like, I would put him as my representation any day.
+I would put him as my representation any day.

 Do you know Bruce Springsteen?